sheepman39/DAlTON/algorithm.md

 Steps - create a counter variable and set it to 0.
 Then increment it by each of the hills .getCots method.
 Return the counter variable

+### Week.setID(int num)
+Goal - set the ID of the week

+Input - an integer containing an id

+Output - none

+Steps - set the id of the week to the provided one

+### Week.getID()
+Goal - return the id of the week

+Input - none

+Output - integer containing the week id

+Steps - return this.id

+### printWeekInfo()
+Goal - print information about the week

+Input - none

+Output - lines describing the hill

+Steps - print out the week id, number of tents and cots needed

+### printSiteInfo()
+Goal - print information about the sites

+Input - none

+Output - lines describing the week

+Steps - print out the week info then print out the site info for wilderness, checaugau, and pioneer

+### printAllInfo()
+Goal - print all of the information about a given week

+Input - none

+Output - lines containing information

+Steps - print out the week info, then print out all info for all of the hills

 ### Week.menu()
 Goal - create a menu the user can use to edit the week